skjelten/emusc/README.md

 ```

 A C++17 compiler with support for std::threads is required.
 Library dependencies depends on which MIDI input and audio output systems that are needed.

+Note that Clang is needed for compiling MIDI support on MacOSX.

 ## Contribute
 Interested in contributing to this project?
 All contributions are welcome!
 Download / fork the source code and have a look.
 Create an issue if you have any questions (or input / suggestions) and we will do our best to help you out getting the hang of how it all works!